-If you work with a trusted memorial provider, they can explain these costs and help you make the best decision based on your needs.
+A trusted memorial provider can explain these costs and help you make the best decision based on your needs.

-There are cemetery plot options for individuals, couples and families.
-Many factors might influence which option makes sense for you or your loved one.
+There are several types of burial plots for individuals, couples and families.
+Continue reading to determine which option makes the most sense for you or your loved one.

 A single-depth burial plot is one of the most common options.
-It is meant for one person and is marked with an individual flat marker, slanted or upright headstone, depending on your preference and the cemetery’s rules.
+It is meant for one person and is marked with an individual lawn-level, bevel, slanted or upright headstone, depending on your preference and the cemetery’s rules.

 Double-depth burial plots are intended for two people, typically siblings or married couples.

 Double-depth plots are single plots with caskets buried on top of each other.
-Double-depth plots tend to be more affordable because they only require purchasing one plot.
+They tend to be more affordable because they only require purchasing one plot.

-Each cemetery will likely have a standard for how double burial plots are set.
+Keep in mind, your chosen cemetery will likely have a standard for how double burial plots are to be set.

-Family plots are used for multiple people and enable you to choose the number depending on your needs and the cemetery’s availability.
+Family burial plots are used for multiple people and enable you to choose the number of loved ones depending on your needs and the cemetery’s availability.

-Columbaria are walls, rooms or buildings used to store urns that hold the ashes of people who have been cremated.
-These types of burial plots are usually sacred, public places for those who do not want to keep ashes in an urn in their home.
+These types of burial plots are usually sacred, public places for those who do not want to keep cremated remains in a traditional urn in their home.